 Victoria Scones are traditional English treats that are crumbly and flaky on the outside and soft and fluffy on the inside.
-These scones are like biscuits but richer in texture.
+A SUPER easy recipe I made from my neighbour's old Be-Ro recipe book.

 Ingredients

-- Salt: Whatever you have at home should work.
-We will use Just a pinch of salt.
+- Salt: I use Just a pinch of salt.

-- Caster Sugar: Finer than granulated sugar but coarser than powdered sugar.
+- Caster Sugar: Finer than granulated sugar and perfect for baking.

-- Egg: To make the scones extra moist and soft.
+- Egg: To make the scones extra soft.

 “See the recipe card for full information on ingredients and quantities.”